|Haven't I seen this airbrushed on the side of a van somewhere?|

 Gaining Grit is the more useful of the two additions.
 Grit allows for two different types of play for Gamma Squadron that are unavailable to a regular TIE Bomber:

 - As an additional problem as part of an Intel-aided bomber cloud: traditionally the way to cause problems for an Intel-aided bomber cloud is to post up fighter squadrons on opposing ends of the cloud.
 The Intel squadron cannot usually cover every engager between its starting and ending positions and thus some stragglers may get left behind in the fighter net and picked apart.
 Grit squadrons seem to have poor synergy with Intel at first glance (I'm paying points twice over for different tech that lets me get around fighters? boo!), but in practical application, the synergy becomes more apparent.
 Effectively if Gamma Squadron (or any Grit squadron) is on the outside of a bomber cloud with a source of Intel, it puts your opponent in a rough spot - he can engage Gamma Squadron with a single fighter but then Grit allows you to make a clean getaway with no help required.
 Alternatively, if your opponent engages Gamma Squadron with 2+ fighters, it concentrates his fighters in a smaller space, making them much easier to cover with an Intel bubble.
-It's a damned-if-you-do damned-if-you-don't kind of circumstance.
+It's a damned-if-you-do damned-if-you-don't setup

 - Without the usual bomber support apparatus: an issue you can run into with Imperial list-building is that TIE Bombers do much better when there are more of them.
 It makes Rhymer's effect stronger (and therefore more cost-effective), it makes Intel squadrons more cost-effective as they cover more squadrons, and it makes other upgrades like Bomber Command Center stronger (and, once again, more cost-effective).
 In for a penny in for a pound with regular TIE Bombers; you can sometimes feel that the points run away from you and before you know it you've dumped 80+ points into just the bombers and support before you feel confident buying anything else.
 Anyways, getting back to the point: a Grit squadron is more slippery than a regular squadron provided you're bringing adequate fighter coverage.
 As an addition to a more conventional fighter-squadron-heavy approach, a regular TIE Bomber would still experience some issues getting to its targets, but something like Gamma Squadron can pretty confidently wait for friendly fighter squadrons to pick off any engagers down to the last one and then continue on its way, adding small chunks of damage here and there - annoying enough to merit a response but likely not on top of the priority list for your opponent.